 EPA promulgated Effluent Guidelines for Photographic Processing in 1976.
-The regulation (40 CFR Part 459) covers direct discharging photo processing facilities with limitations for silver, cyanide, and pH.
+The regulation (40 CFR Part 459) covers direct dischargingdirect dischargerA point source that discharges pollutants to waters of the United States, such as streams, lakes, or oceans. photo processing facilities with limitations for silver, cyanide, and pH.
 The Effluent Guidelines are incorporated into NPDES permits.

 What is Photographic Processing?

 Photographic processing is the development or printing of paper prints, slides, negatives, enlargements, movie film, and other sensitized materials.
 This work is performed by establishments providing the following services: portrait photography for the general public; commercial photography; commercial art or graphic design; or photo finishing.
 The process wastewater discharged by these facilities typically includes: 1) film and paper wash water, 2) solution make-up water and 3) area and equipment wash water.